asyncapi/training/VIDEO_4_SCRIPT.md

 ## Similarities between AsyncAPI and OpenAPI

 AsyncAPI's ultimate goal is to work with EDA architectures as simply as working with Rest APIs.
-For those who don't know what REST APIs are, we will briefly say that they defines a set of functions that developers can make requests and receive responses via the HTTP protocol.
+For those who don't know what REST APIs are, we will briefly say that they defines a set of functions where developers can make requests and receive responses via the HTTP protocol.
 Because the REST API uses HTTP, they can be used by virtually any programming language and are easy to test.

 Back to the comparison, the AsyncAPI specification in the asynchronous world is analogous to OpenAPI in the synchronous world.